samharrison7/fortran-error-handler/README.md

 )
 ```

 Now we can attempt to trigger any errors that might be present, by using the ErrorHandler's `trigger` method, which accepts either an error code, an ErrorInstance or an array of ErrorInstances as its parameters.
-If the criteria check didn't result in any errors, nothing will happen (in reality, the criteria will be return an ErrorInstance with code 0 - the default "no error" - which the `trigger` method ignores).
+If the criteria check didn't result in any errors, nothing will happen (in reality, the criteria returns an ErrorInstance with code 0 - the default "no error" - which the `trigger` method ignores).

 ```fortran
 call EH%trigger(errors=r%getErrors())